BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **HEROIC ACTIONS**

-â€¢ Heroic Defence
+* Heroic Defence

 **SPECIAL RULES**

 Terror, Throw Stones (range 12", Strength 8).

-Keep 'em for Later â€” see page 125.
+Keep 'em for Later — see page 125.

-Lingering Cold â€” *Tom has a lousy cold that he simply cannot shake; he is likely to sneeze over anyone who gets too close.*
+Lingering Cold — *Tom has a lousy cold that he simply cannot shake; he is likely to sneeze over anyone who gets too close.*

 During a Fight that involves him, and before making a Duel roll, Tom